What is Legionnaires' Disease?

 Where does Legionella form and grow?

 Legionella is a gram-negative bacterium that causes Legionellosis.
 It is found naturally in the environment, but amplified in the piping systems of facilities large and small.
 While warm water is often a breeding ground for the bacteria, some potential high-risk areas include: large plumbing systems, cooling towers, hot water tanks, decorative fountains, ice machines and humidifiers.
-Let us perform a site survey to help identify these high-risk areas.
+Request a site survey by filling out the form below, to help identify these high-risk areas.

 How is Legionnaires’ Disease prevented?